community

 …and online, too

 Social media is non-negotiable for any band attempting to cultivate a following, and is so much more powerful than its primary use as a promotional tool.
-Shell Zenner says, ‘you can use social media not just to propel yourself, but to connect with other people.
+Shell says, ‘you can use social media not just to propel yourself, but to connect with other people.
 Do you just shout about yourself and everything you’re doing all the time?
 Well, no!’

-Cath Hurley is uncompromising on this point: ‘if bands are just using social media as a news feed, they’re doing it wrong.
+Cath is uncompromising on this point: ‘If bands are just using social media as a news feed, they’re doing it wrong.
 Use your socials to talk about other bands in your community – shout out about their gigs; share their new single.’
 Using your digital voices collectively can help you uplift one another, and to build positive collaborative relationships in the process.

 Share skills, and be rewarded